 Biology is the study of all living things—including microscopic bacteria and viruses, plants, and animals, and their relationship to their environments.
 Biology majors study the structure and function of cells, organ systems and tissues of animals and plants, ecology (the relationship between living things and their environment), animal behavior, genetics/genomics and evolution.
 They learn about physiology, behavior, genetics and heredity, aquatic systems, microscopic organisms such as bacteria, and techniques for diverse areas ranging from field research to biotechnology.
 This major provides a solid foundation of understanding the basic biological sciences.
 It also offers an opportunity to choose an area of emphasis within life sciences that relates to particular career goals (for example: the ecology of organisms, cell and molecular biology, biomedical professions, aquatic biology, marine biology, plant molecular biology for agricultural biotechnology and bioenergy, evolutionary biology, etc.).

 - Interpret scientific data both mathematically and statistically.

 - Demonstrate organizational and laboratory skills.

 - Define scientific hypotheses and design experiments or observations to test them.

 - Work effectively in groups.

 - Demonstrate strong writing and oral communication skills.

-Training in biology prepares students for a very large number of occupations.
-Some involve daily interaction within teams, others can be done in relative isolation; some are highly focused, but most require knowledge far beyond the sciences.
+Training in biology prepares students for a wide variety of occupations.
+Some involve daily interaction within teams; others can be done in relative isolation; some are highly focused, but most require knowledge far beyond the sciences.
 Career options related to biology include water quality assessments, field and lab technician work, biotechnology in biomedical sciences and agriculture, genetic research, agriculture, or sales (i.e., pharmaceutical, agricultural).
 Graduates work in small businesses, multinational corporations, academia, and government research laboratories and policy agencies.
 A degree in biological science offers a broad foundation for professional degrees in nursing, dental, medical or veterinary school, and a number of health professions such as physician's assistant, physical therapy, occupational therapy, optometry or public health.
 Graduates often pursue advanced degrees in life sciences to carry out basic research or advance into leadership positions in industry.
 Participation in internships and/or laboratory research experience is highly recommended and strongly encouraged by the department to enhance practical training and development.